Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU: Acknowledgements

-The proposed approach is realized with C++/CUDA with an interface to Python with Cython 3.0\cite{Behnel.2011}.
-The programming language Python has convenient tool for data integration and processing e.g. Pandas (High-Level)\cite{McKinney.2010} and efficient matrix and array operation with Numpy \cite{vanderWalt.2011}.
-The underlying data stored with Numpy array can be shared and ported directly to the parallel \ac{PF} solver.
+The proposed approach is realized with C++/CUDA with an interface to Python with Cython 0.29.21\cite{Behnel.2011}.
+The programming language Python has convenient tool for data integration and processing e.g. Pandas (High-Level)\cite{McKinney.2010} and efficient numerical operations with Numpy \cite{Harris.2020}.
+The underlying data stored with Numpy array stored in C format can be shared and ported directly to the parallel \ac{PF} solver.